-Do You Get To Keep Your Tax Refunds?
+Do You Get To Keep Your Tax Refunds in Bankruptcy?

-The answer generally yes!
-Many clients live paycheck‑to‑paycheck and find themselves running out of money for necessities and the end of each month and will need to keep all of their tax refund.
-Some clients also receive large tax refunds each year because they receive Earned Income Credit and/or Additional Child Tax Credit.
+The answer is generally yes!
+Many clients live paycheck‑to‑paycheck and find themselves running out of money for necessities and the end of each month and will need to keep all of their tax refunds.
+Some clients also receive large tax refunds each year because they receive Earned Income Credits and/or Additional Child Tax Credits.
 Most courts allow you to keep your Earned Income Credit and Additional Child Tax Credit.

 General Strategy For Filling Out A W‑4 Form